Our Team

 Lauren Haack, PhD

 Dr. Haack, director of the STRIVE lab and associate professor in the UCSF Department of Psychiatry and Behavioral Sciences (DPBS), is a licensed clinical psychologist with interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally attuned evidence-based services for traditionally underserved youth and families worldwide, and 3) provider experience, training, and consultation.
 Dr. Haack is involved in several current clinical research efforts, including projects funded by the National Institute of Mental Health (NIMH) and the National Institute of Health Fogarty International Center (NIH-FIC) focused on improving family access to and engagement in psychosocial school-based treatment for ADHD.
-When not conducting clinical research, Dr. Haack provides leadership on various UCSF DPBS teams, including serving as associate director for the Clinical Psychology Training Program, as well as serving as psychologist and school consultation team member for the California Child and Adolescent Mental Health Access Portal (Cal-MAP) program.
-She is a member of the UCSF DPBS Psychology Advisory Committee and co-leads the research taskforce on the Diversity Committee.
+When not conducting clinical research, Dr. Haack provides leadership on various UCSF DPBS teams, including serving as associate director for the Clinical Psychology Training Program, as well as serving as psychologist and school consultation lead for the California Child and Adolescent Mental Health Access Portal (Cal-MAP) program.
+She is a member of the UCSF DPBS Psychology Advisory Committee and co-leads the research subcommittee on the Diversity Committee.

 Read more about Dr. Haack and access her publications here.